NomicFoundation/hardhat/README.md

 ### Integrating other tools

-Buidler's config file is guaranteed to be run before any task, so you can place any integration, like importing `babel-register`, in it.
+Buidler's config file is guaranteed to be run before any task, so you can place any integration in it, like importing `babel-register`.

 ## Using buidler in your own scripts